kulibraries/contrast/_posts/2019-08-05-meeting-notes.md

     - Boryana and Samantha will practice the wrap-up activity discussed in the previous Meeting
     - Boryana asked about slides running in the room before the workshop / during lunch
       - Jamene: yes we did this to notify people to check in to get their refund.
 Jamene and Tami also did this during the Git workshop on July 19.
-      - Basic content is: links to workshop site and Etherpad; how to get help; question about software installers and GitHub account ("Did you do it?"")
+      - Basic content is: links to workshop site and Etherpad; how to get help; question about software installers and GitHub account ("Did you do it?")
       - Yes, we can do these again.
 Casey, who attended the Git workshop, indicated that they were mostly effective
   - Workshop Promotion
     - Discussed promotion strategies, with the following conclusions: